blockprotocol/blockprotocol/rfcs/text/0428-type-inheritance-and-forking.md

 ## Defining extended entity types

 Extended types will be defined with conventional JSON Schema syntax: the `allOf` keyword.
-An entity type can extend another entity type by adding a versioned URI reference to the root-level `allOf` array.
+An entity type can extend another entity type by adding a versioned URL reference to the root-level `allOf` array.
-A [versioned URI](https://github.com/blockprotocol/blockprotocol/blob/main/rfcs/text/0408-versioning-types.md#type-uris) is used so that subtypes aren't automatically updated (and potentially invalidated) when the supertype is updated.
+A [versioned URL](https://github.com/blockprotocol/blockprotocol/blob/main/rfcs/text/0408-versioning-types.md#type-uris) is used so that subtypes aren't automatically updated (and potentially invalidated) when the supertype is updated.

 As extended types can extend other extended types we must also make sure that there are no cycles within the type hierarchy, as it makes types difficult to resolve/reason about and could lead to unpredictable behavior.